-The DataKustik CadnaA® Noise Prediction Model (Version 2023) was used to estimate the aggregate SPL from the proposed Project operation layout and existing wind turbine units at the identified noise-sensitive receptor.
+The DataKustik CadnaA® Noise Prediction Model (Version 2025) was used to estimate the aggregate sound pressure level (SPL) from the proposed Project operation layout at the identified noise-sensitive receptor.
 CadnaA is a Windows®-based software program that predicts sound levels near sound sources based on the ISO 9613-2 standard for outdoor sound propagation calculation.
-The model uses these industry-accepted propagation algorithms and accepts octave-band (1/1) and one-third octave band (1/3) PWL (in dB re: one picoWatt) provided by equipment manufacturers and other sources.
+The model uses these industry-accepted propagation algorithms and accepts octave-band (1/1) and one-third octave band (1/3) Sound Power Levels (PWL in dB re: one picoWatt) provided by equipment manufacturers and other sources.

-The software calculations account for classical sound wave geometric divergence, reflection off of surfaces, source directivity, meteorological effects, and attenuation factors resulting from air absorption, basic ground effects, and barrier / shielding from structures and / or topography.
+The software calculations account for classical sound wave geometric divergence, surface reflections, source directivity, meteorological effects, and attenuation factors resulting from air absorption, basic ground effects, and barrier / shielding from structures and / or topography.
 Topographical information was imported into the model using reference United States Geographical Survey (USGS) Three-Dimensional Elevation Program (3DEP) data to accurately represent existing topography in the Project area.